johannesjo/super-productivity/README.md

 <p align="center">
-<strong>An advanced todo list app with timeboxing & time tracking capabilities that suports importing tasks from your calendar, jira, github and others</strong>
+<strong>An advanced todo list app with timeboxing & time tracking capabilities that supports importing tasks from your calendar, jira, github and others</strong>
 <p>

 <p align="center">:globe_with_meridians: <a href="https://app.super-productivity.com">Open Web App</a> or :computer: <a href="https://github.com/johannesjo/super-productivity/releases">Download</a></p>